 Due to the concerns of the COVID-19 virus, Community Viewing Events at the Bare Dark Sky Observatory are canceled until further notice.
 Those persons with confirmed reservations will be refunded their purchase price through our reservation site, Eventbrite.

-The Bare Dark Sky Observatory, named for Warren and Larissa Bare, is located at the Mayland Earth to Sky Park in Yancey County.
-The observatory will allow community members an opportunity to experience the wonders of the universe, while providing Astronomy students with hands-on learning.
+The Bare Dark Sky Observatory, named for Warren and Larissa Bare, is located at the Mayland Earth-to-Sky Park in Yancey County.
+The observatory will allow the community an opportunity to experience the wonders of the universe, while providing astronomy students with hands-on learning.
 The observatory sits at an elevation of 2,736 feet and offers a 360-degree view.

-Join us for an evening of stargazing as you’ve never seen before!
-You will have the opportunity to view the moon, planets and stars through our 34″ diameter Sam Scope, as well as our smaller planetary telescope.
-With the assistance of our two Observatory Managers, up to 25 people will spend 2 hours viewing and learning about the dark skies.
+Join us for an evening of stargazing as you’ve never seen before.
+You will have the opportunity to view the moon, planets and stars through our 34″ diameter mirror on our custom built Newtonian telescope, as well as our smaller 14″ mirror Meade planetary telescope.
+With the assistance of our two observatory Managers, up to 25 people will spend two hours viewing and learning about the night sky.

-Shuttles to and from the parking lot will be provided.
+A Shuttle van to and from the parking lot will be provided.
 Please arrive promptly at your designated time to the parking lot located at the Earth to Sky Park.
-Dress comfortably for nighttime weather, as it is sometimes cool in the mountain air.
+Dress comfortably for nighttime weather, as it is sometimes chilly in the mountain air.
 Closed-toed shoes and a flashlight are highly recommended.

 Terms and Conditions:

 - Be prepared to walk approximately 200 feet up a dirt and sand incline to reach the Observatory.
 Gravel paths are currently under construction.

 - In order to look through the large Sam telescope you will need to be able to climb four to six steps of a rolling safety ladder.